SagaHealthcareIT/mirthsync/README.md

 Support pushing and pulling arbitrary channels and/or channel groups

+WHERE I LEFT OFF

+- resourcemap and configurationmap were not being pushed but they were being pulled.
+Need to look at older versions of mirthsync to see if that's the case in old versions.
+- the current filter is mostly working for pushes but doesn't do anything for downloads. needs more testing
+- need to implement more tests, the current tests missed the fact that the configurationMap and resourceMap would not push

 ### 2.0.10

 Small change that shouldn't impact the current directory layout.
 This change